frank26080115/Bones-3D-Printer/ordered_lessons/lesson11.md

 [![](../images/lesson11/shopping.png)](../images/lesson11/shopping.png)

+There might be more things, we'll cover them later.

-## WARNING: JST-XH Polarity
+## Polarity

-If you have a keen eye, you'll notice that the JST-XH pigtails from Amazon may have different arrangements of red and black, and may even be backwards from common cooling fans and such.
-In fact, the one listing I wanted you to buy actually have a 17% one-star rating with people complaining about how it is backwards.
-We will keep this in mind but we will also solve this later.

-Keep in mind that the limit switches and thermistors do not have polarity.
-Switches are dumb devices without polarity, current can flow through them in any direction.
-Thermistors are just resistors, so they also allow current to flow through both ways, so polarity for thermistors also does not matter.
+Keep in mind that the limit switches, thermistors, and heating elements, **do not have polarity**.
+Switches are just dumb copper pieces touching each other, current can flow through them in any direction.
+Thermistors and heating elements are **just resistors**, so they also allow current to flow through both ways, so polarity for thermistors and heating elements also does not matter.

+For the cooling fans, especially the type we are using called BLDC (brushless DC), the polarity definitely matters, and reversing the polarity with a 12V power input will definitely cause damage to them.
+So make sure red goes to red (red = positive, positive goes to positive), and black goes to black.

 ## Limit Switches